dorianinnovations/aether-app/README.md

 ## Overview

-AetherMobile is a sophisticated React Native application that provides users with an AI-powered personal assistant experience.
+AetheR is a sophisticated React Native application that provides users with an AI-powered personal assistant experience.
 The platform combines conversational AI, emotional analytics, and social connections to create an adaptive and personalized user experience.

 ## Core Features